 Extraction method: Steam distillation of Eremophila mitchellii heartwood.
 Yield approximately 2-4% essential oil.
 The wood is chipped before distillation.
 Produced primarily in Queensland, Australia.
 The crude oil has a blue-purple tint from azulene compounds, which may be filtered for perfumery use.

-Buddha wood (Eremophila mitchellii) serves as a dry, smoky base note.
+Buddha wood (Eremophila mitchellii) is a dry, smoky base note.
 Its eremophilone content provides a unique smoky-leathery character distinct from oud, vetiver, or guaiac wood.
 Functions in woody-aromatic, leather, and minimalist compositions.
-Useful as an alternative base for perfumers seeking smoke without sweetness.
-Pairs well with vetiver, cypriol, and dry musks.
+Useful as an alternative base for perfumers seeking smoke without sweetness. works with vetiver, cypriol, and dry musks.
 Its arid character makes it particularly suited to desert-inspired and Australian native ingredient palettes.
 No CITES restrictions — a sustainable alternative to overharvested woods.